MLA OLED vs. QD-OLED: What’s the Difference?

 QD-OLED is a Samsung Display-manufactured technology that bridges the gap between Quantum Dot and OLED technology.

-It’s a slightly more recognisable form of OLED display technology that’s been featured in 2022 TV models from a variety of different brands, like the Sony A95K and Samsung S95B.
+It’s a slightly more recognisable form of OLED display technology that’s been featured since 2022 in TV models from a variety of different brands, like the Sony A95K and Samsung S95B.

 QD-OLED displays utilise a Quantum Dot filter to enhance the overall colour accuracy and brightness of your TV.